-Acupuncture, specifically scalp and facial acupuncture, can be used to treat neuromuscular problems of the face.6 As one case study showed, the condition of a patient with midbrain infarction-linked ptosis improved from “poor” to “fair” after being treated with a combination of acupuncture and herbal medicine.7 If you have taut muscles that have atrophied due to ptosis or myasthenia gravis, intramuscular needles can help relax them.8
+Acupuncture, specifically scalp and facial acupuncture, can be used to treat neuromuscular problems of the face.6 As one case study showed, the condition of a patient with ptosis caused by midbrain infarction (a dying tissue in the midbarin) improved from “poor” to “fair” after being treated with a combination of acupuncture and herbal medicine.7 If you have taut muscles that have atrophied due to ptosis or myasthenia gravis, intramuscular needles can help relax them.8

 A widely recommended treatment for ptosis due to sagging skin associated with old age is chamomile tea.
 Brew up a batch of chamomile tea and sip on it to relieve inflammation and get your nervous system back on track.
 The brew can relax your eyelid internally, while the topical application of wet chamomile tea bags on your eyes also eases sagging.9